-Freshman seminar (SEM 1010) constitutes the minimum seminar requirement of all entering freshmen.
-Provisionally-admitted freshmen are required to complete two semesters of seminar instruction, SEM 1010 and SEM 1020.
-First-year students who are designated as not in good academic standing at the end of their first full semester of enrollment at the college are required to register for and complete a skills seminar (SEM 1020) in the next immediate semester of enrollment.
+First year students who are on academic warning or probation at the end of their first full semester of enrollment at the college are required to register for and complete a skills seminar (SEM 1020) in the next immediate semester of enrollment.
 Students should refer questions on this subject to the Coordinator for Advising and Retention.

-Seminar 1010 will be waived for freshmen who have completed 15 or more hours of transferrable dual enrollment credits with a grade point average of at least 3.5 These students will be directed to a faculty advisor by the Coordinator for Advising and Retention.
+Seminar 1010 is a required course; however, it may be waived for freshmen who have completed 15 or more hours of transferrable dual enrollment credits with a grade point average of at least 3.5 These students will be directed to a faculty advisor by the Coordinator for Advising and Retention or the Registrar.